Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsAdvanced.rst

    in the UMEP pre-processor to populate with the correct values suitable for the UMEP plugin environment.
 #.
 Now take a moment and investigate the different geodatasets.
 What is
-   the sparial (pixel) resolution?
-How is ground represented in the CDSM?
+   the spatial (pixel) resolution?
+How is ground represented (what values) in the CDSM?

 Generating data from the geodatasets